-Section 1: Executive summary .2 Section 2: What did we hear from local and regional stakeholders? .6 Section 3: What are the key housing needs and market conditions affecting residents in Hyattsville? .9 Section 4: What housing and community development tools are available in Hyattsville?
+Section 1: Executive summary Section 2: What did we hear from local and regional stakeholders?
+Section 3: What are the key housing needs and market conditions affecting residents in Hyattsville? g Section 4: What housing and community development tools are available in Hyattsville?
 16 Section 5: What actions can leaders in Hyattsville take to address housing needs?
 21